mohithsarma/nextjs-tutorial/README.md

     - both productId and reviewId as dynamic routes and review id with
     - condition so that only 1000 reviews are allowed after that notFound() is called
     - custom not-found.tsx page for review page  after 1000
-- custom not-found.tsx for app
+- custom not-found.tsx for root app
+- for better viewing we use (auth) as a route group.
+    - this folder doesn't affect the route path of register, login, forgot-password
+    - makes the dx better
 ### local server
 start server on localhost
 ```bash